Trevor-FanshaweC/VanRys_T_HW1/README.md

-# Team Awesome
+# My Team SuperAwesome Team

-All about our awesome dev team.
+All about our awesome dev team.We are super awesome!